YaleDHLab/lexis-nexis-wsk/README.md

 This module provides convenience wrappers around the Lexis Nexis Web Services Kit API.

-## Dependencies
+## Installation

-To install required dependencies, you can run:
+To install this module and its dependencies, you can run:

 ```
-pip install -r requirements.txt --user
+pip install wsk
 ```

-If you're working in a virtual environment, you can drop the `--user` flag.

 ## Initializing